 A financial technology or fintech company provides software or technology solutions for the automation of financial services for the business and customers.
 Thereby, fintech companies improve or create new ways for banking, payments, money transfers, investment, and money management.
 Nowadays, London overtakes New York and is about to steal the global fintech investment crown, becoming a fintech capital despite all Brexit uncertainty.

-Fintech is not synonymous with a bank.
+Fintech isn’t synonymous with a bank.
 Not all companies become fintechs because they want to morph into a bank.
-For instance, Uber has analyzed its registration flow drop off and figured out that a significant number of users stop the sign-up process when they are asked to add a debit card number.
-As it turned out, the majority of Uber drivers didn’t have an entrepreneur account, that’s why the Uber cab company has decided to help its drivers and consequently become a fintech company.
+For instance, Uber has analyzed its registration flow drop off and figured out that a significant number of users stop the sign-up process when they’re asked to add a debit card number.
+As it turned out, the majority of Uber drivers didn’t have an entrepreneur account, that’s why the Uber cab company has decided to help its drivers, and consequently, become a fintech company.

 What are the types of fintech companies?